 Kate Shade, PhD, RN

-Kate Shade has primarily conducted qualitative research, investigating the development of a father role and identity among youth involved in the juvenile justice system.
-She is currently working on a project with youth in custody, researching the effectiveness of cognitive-behavioral interventions in reducing recidivism.
-Dr. Shade is also working with Dr. Michelle Hampton, on ways to reduce risk for HIV infection among adults with severe mental illness and co-occurring substance use.
+Kate Shade has conducted qualitative research, investigating the development of a father role and identity among youth involved in the juvenile justice system.
+She and Dr. Michelle Hampton are currently working on a project with youth in custody, researching the effectiveness of cognitive-behavioral interventions in reducing recidivism.

 Shade, K., Kools, S., Weiss, S.J. & Pinderhughes, H. (2011) A conceptual model of incarcerated adolescent fatherhood: Adolescent identity development and the concept of intersectionality.
 Journal of Child and Adolescent Psychiatric Nursing, 24, 98-104. doi: 10.1111/j.1744-6171.2011.00274.x